yichizhng/bwt/README.md

 TODO:
-Replace all instances of getbase() with a header defining it (still as a static inline function)
 Change FM-Index-building code to switch between 4-threaded histsort and SACA-K at a certain length
-Write RNA-seq (after getting enough ideas for it)
-Ideas: stitching, semi-backtracking search, seed/extend with needleman-wunsch
+Fix the length of fmi->idxs (rnaseqtest.c has it right) Finish writing RNA-seq (there's some stitching code and a lot of I/O...

 Things to consider:
-LF(x) is a fairly inexpensive function (although often resulting in cache misses probably...); how much, on average, does storing the entire SA help (basically, I expect 15 calls to LF() on average)?
+LF(x) is a fairly inexpensive function (although often resulting in cache misses probably...); how much, on average, does storing the entire SA help (basically, we expect 15 calls to LF() on average)?

 Methods:
 The basic idea of most modern alignment tools is to use the FM-index (Full-text